stevedonovan/gentle-intro/modules.md

     Finished debug [unoptimized + debuginfo] target(s) in 1.75 secs
 ```
 The main file of this project has already been created - it's 'main.rs' in the 'src'
 directory.
-It starts out just as a 'hello world' app, so let's edit it like so; note the
+It starts out just as a 'hello world' app, so let's edit it to be a proper test program.
-very useful 'raw' string literal - otherwise we would need to escape those double quotes
+note the very useful 'raw' string literal - otherwise we would need to escape those double quotes
 and end up being ugly:

 ```rust